aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Docker/windows-dotnet-web-application/README.md

 ## Walkthrough

-It takes approximately 20 minutes for the stack build to complete.
+The container build typically takes 45 to 60 minutes.

 This solution can be deployed using both the AWS Management Console or the Command Line Interface (CLI).